dnsimple/dnsimple-support/content/articles/how-is-dnsimple-pronounced.markdown

 ---
 title: How to pronounce DNSimple
-excerpt: "It's not obvious how to pronounce DNSimple.
+excerpt: "It's not always obvious how to pronounce DNSimple.
 Here's a guide."
 categories:
 - DNSimple
 ---